ph-rast/bmgarch/cran-comments.md

   GNU make is a SystemRequirements.

   - GNU make is a build time requirement for Ubuntu

+## Comments from CRAN admins:
+* 06.12.21 Ligges:
+  > Pls fix the 404s and 301s from the URL checks.
+  - Fixed url errors in README and DESCRIPTION

 ### Version 1.0.1
 * This is a resubmission, initiated by CRAN package check on 2021-06-12